fusepoolP3/overall-architecture/transformer-api.md

 		trans:supportedOutputFormat "text/turtle";
 		trans:supportedOutputFormat "text/ld+json".

-This response tells the client that this is an Transformation service accepting text/vcard and able to produce text/turtle or text/ld+json.
+This response tells the client that this is an Transformation service accepting `text/vcard` and able to produce text/turtle or text/ld+json.

-Parameters of the media type might further narrow the format using media type parmeters, e.g. application/json;app=foobar%version=2.1.
+Parameters of the media type might further narrow the format using media type parameters, e.g. application/json;app=foobar%version=2.1.
 It the input format is specified with parameters the submitted data format must be qualified with all these parameters, the submitted data format may be qualified with additional parameters.

 The media type might also contain wildcars, analogously to the accept header in HTTP.